 What Materials Are Needed to Make Compost?

-Green Material (provides nitrogen): green leaf clippings, grass clippings, other green plant material
+Green Material (provides nitrogen): green leaf clippings, grass clippings, and other green plant material

 Other Material (provides various nutrients): banana peels, fruit/veggie peels, coffee grounds, tea bags, eggshells, other garbage, hair clippings, manure from chickens, cows, horses